 What are important sources of model uncertainty?
 How can they be considered in a model?
+What are important sources of stochasticity in aquatic ecosystem models?
+How can they be considered in a model?

 How can you obtain the values for the model parameters?